How To Install Lagun Table on Ford Transit Driver/Passenger Seat

 Lagun Table Installation into Ford Transit B-Pillar-3 (Sliver Bracket)

-3. Install the lagun Table System and the Table Top
+3. Install the lagun Leg System and the Table Top

-Install the leg and arm of your Lagun Table System, as well as the tabletop of your choice.
-This Bamboo cutting board is perfect for our needs:
+Install the leg and arm of your Lagun System, as well as the bamboo table top:

 Lagun Table Installation into Ford Transit B-Pillar-4 (Table Top)